rocketacademy/marketing-website/src/pages/about/index.md

       experience: >
         Teresa is an accomplished marketing professional, with expertise in designing demand generation and digital marketing strategies to increase profit margins for global multibillion-dollar organisations.
-She has worked in regional and global marketing positions in established firms such as Razer, Colliers, Cushman & Wakefield, and Jones Lang Lasalle.
+She received her MBA with Merit from the University of Nottingham, for which she received a distinction in her thesis on behavioral economics.
 Every day, Teresa is excited about creating and realising plans that accelerate growth and revenue across multiple time zones and cultures.

-        Teresa received her MBA with Merit from the University of Nottingham, for which she received a distinction in her thesis on behavioral economics.
-To maintain a logical approach, she often uses math and data to back her decisions.
 ---